 In "Katarenga", the basic game, you aim to get any two of your pawns across the board from your baseline (the row nearest you) to your opponent's baseline (opposite).
 Having got a pawn home you then, if it is not captured, in a subsequent turn move it over the edge and position it on one of the two decorated squares in the corner.
 The corners are referred to as enemy camps in the published rules, which offer a gratuitous background story about two opposing armies in the Persian Empire around 3000BCE trying to send two spies a cross to the enemy camp.
 (The title Katarenga vaguely suggests Chaturanga, the Indian ancestor of Chess, aka Chatrang in Persian.)

 Place all four quarterboards in the board frame.
 Each can go either way up and any way round, so producing a different overall pattern for each game or session.
 Agree who will play White and who Black.
 Black examines the board, chooses which of the four possible baselines to start from, rotates the board so as to position it immediately in front of them, and sets up the eight black pawns along it.
 White does likewise on the opposite side, and makes the first move.

-You each in turn move any one of your pawns in accordance with the rules of movement and capture as described above, but note that you may not capture on your first move.
-(Though it's rarely possible anyway).
+You each in turn move any one of your pawns in accordance with the rules of movement and capture as described above, but note that on your first move you may not capture an opposing pawn from its home rank.
+(Why not?)

 When you land a pawn on the opposite baseline it is still vulnerable to capture.
 So long as it remains uncaptured you can use a later turn to carry it to safety over the edge of the board, though you may, if you wish, move it back into the playing area.
 Once taken off the board it is placed in one of the two enemy camps.